 The title sounds promising, doesn’t it? 😉 There is one more summer adventure I want to share with you: Instead of a surfing holiday in Portugal (as I originally planned), I spent about two weeks “working away” in a hostel in Poland.
-In between the shifts I did some great hiking trips in Poland and Slovakia.
+In between the shifts I hiked around the High Tatras of Poland and Slovakia.
 The highlight of my trip was definitely climbing Mount Rysy – up the polish side and down the slovakian.
 Scroll down and skip the jabbering, if you just want to see the pictures. 😉

 It is 9 pm on a warm August evening.
 With a slightly painful back, incredibly tired and hungry after 22 hours of bus rides I stranded at the busstation in Zakopane – a city at the borders of the High Tatras in Poland.